mysticcoders/www/_posts/2016-12-03-a-usable-bootstrap-with-react-slingshot.md

 ## Fin

 With that, browse to http://localhost:3000 and see the familiar "Hello, World!".
 There is so much more to be done, we can dip into the `redux` portion and start defining actions, action creators, reducers, and use `redux-thunk` for the inevitable need for asyncronous calls in our action creators.
 This is a first step, stay tuned and we'll dig even deeper into the React / Redux stack.

+And if you weren't in Sofia, Bulgaria for [CodeMonsters](http://codemonsters.pro/)/[Java2Days](http://2016.java2days.com) this year, my presentation on [React and Redux](http://www.slideshare.net/kinabalu/react-and-redux) is available on slideshare.
+Thanks to everyone who was in attendance,